BiliouriV/Diploma_Thesis/README.md

 # Implementation of the Tracking Algorithm of a Visual SLAM System on FPGAs
 by Viktoria Biliouri

-This Dimploma Thesis was conducted within the curriculum of the Department of Electrical and Computer Engineering, University of Thessaly, Greece.
+This Diploma Thesis was conducted within the curriculum of the Department of Electrical and Computer Engineering, University of Thessaly, Greece.

 In this repository are included, the hardware implementation and execution of the track kernel of KinectFusion algorithm and its latency optimization.
 The optimizations applied are divided to Precise, Approximate and Multiple Compute Units.